httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 provide a Prioritized Stream ID that refers to a stream in the "open", "half-closed (local)", or "idle" state.
 Servers can discard frames where the Prioritized Stream ID refers to a stream in the "half-closed (local)" or "closed" state.
-The number of streams which have been prioritized but remain in the "idle" state plus the number of active streams (those in the "open" or either "half-closed" state; see {{Section 5.1.2 of HTTP2}}) MUST NOT exceed the value of the SETTINGS_MAX_CONCURRENT_STREAMS parameter.
+The number of streams that have been prioritized but remain in the "idle" state plus the number of active streams (those in the "open" or either "half-closed" state; see {{Section 5.1.2 of HTTP2}}) MUST NOT exceed the value of the SETTINGS_MAX_CONCURRENT_STREAMS parameter.
 Servers that receive